tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ## Exercise Instructions

-- Update all the responses to have examples
+- Update responses to have examples

 - Run and test your mock server

+???

+ - Update as many responses as you would like and test your mock server.
 ---

 class: lesson